fluentassertions/fluentassertions/docs/documentation.md

 ### Enums ###

-By default, ``Should().BeEquivalentTo()`` compares Enum members by the Enum's underlying numeric value.
+By default, ``Should().BeEquivalentTo()`` compares `Enum` members by the enum's underlying numeric value.
-An option to compare Enums only by name is also available, using the following configuration :
+An option to compare an `Enum` only by name is also available, using the following configuration :

 ```csharp
 orderDto.Should().BeEquivalentTo(expectation, options => options.ComparingEnumsByName());